dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 ## Getting the tools for launching an SNS {#tools}
 <!--TODO-CLI/dfx: update wrt whether you need SNS CLI at all -->
-To set the initial parameters for your SNS, but also to test and initiate the launch of an SNS afterwards, you require some tools.
+To set the initial parameters for your SNS, but also to test and request the launch of an SNS afterwards, you require some tools.
 Let us next learn which tools there are and how you can install them.
 You will need to install two tools, `SNS CLI` which is the tool for developer tasks